 Hardware Guide: Your PCC System Hardware

 PCC may install a server, peripherals, and other hardware in your office.
-This article is a quick reference to that equipment.
+This article is a quick reference for that equipment.
 You can use the sections below as a photo guide to your PCC hardware.

 Contact PCC Support with any questions about your practice hardware.